 - Risk Management and the Board of Directors (updated August 2018), in Harvard Law School Forum, Sept.
 5, 2018.

 Marshall also works to advance the law by serving on numerous legal services, bar association, and legal reform organizations.
 He is the Treasurer, Audit & Budget Committee Chair, and a member of the Board of Directors for Legal Services NYC, the nation’s largest civil legal services provider.
-He helps lead the New York City Bar Association’s White Collar Criminal Law Committee, serving as the Committee’s Secretary.
+He leads the New York City Bar Association’s White Collar Criminal Law Committee, serving as the Committee’s Chair.
 He serves on advisory boards at the Center for Court Innovation, which seeks to create a more effective and humane justice system, and the NYU Program on Corporate Compliance & Enforcement, which works to advance understanding of the causes of corporate misconduct and the nature of effective enforcement and compliance.

 Marshall previously taught at NYU Law as an Assistant Professor and an Adjunct Clinical Professor and co-founded the EDNY Federal Criminal Prosecution Clinic.
 He has also taught National Security Law at Fordham University.